adrianofaus/solong_ecole42/README.md

 * Imperative programming

 ## The project
-The program receives a map
+The program receives a map with .ber extension

 _Sample map_<br>
 1111111111111111<br>